davidtchiu/davidtchiu.github.io/teaching/cs161/lab2.vars/index.md

 }
 ```

-1. Go down to the `moveHorizontal()` method again, and you need to only examine the first line of the method.
+1. Go  and find the `moveHorizontal()` method again, and you need to only examine the first line of the method.
 Here it is again:

     ```java
     public void moveHorizontal(int distance) {
     ```

-2. There is one input parameter, `int distance`, that is accepted by this method.
-In fact, this method can't even be executed until the caller inputs a valid value for `distance`.
+2. This method has exactly one input parameter, `int distance`, that is accepted.
+In fact, this method can't even be executed until the caller inputs a valid input value for `distance`.
-    - The value that is given to `distance` upon calling it is known as an **argument** for that input.
+    - If your method or constructor accepts multiple input parameters, then you should separate them with a comma.
-    - The `distance` parameter captures the given argument, and it can be used as a variable in the remaining code for `moveHorizontal()`
+    - The value that is given to `distance` upon calling it is known as the **argument** for that input.
-    - If your method or constructor accepts multiple parameters, then you can separate them with a comma.
+    - The `distance` parameter captures the given argument, and it can be treated as a local variable in the code for `moveHorizontal()`

-3. Therefore, input parameters are nothing more than local variables to the method, except that they store the value of given arguments!
+3. Therefore, input parameters are nothing more than local variables to the method, except that they hold the values of given arguments!
 All input parameters are destroyed when the method exits.

 4. Create a new `Triangle()` constructor that accepts the starting height and width.
 You may name these input parameters `initialHeight` and `initialWidth`.
 Don't forget that you'll need to declare their data types.
     - Assign the instance variables `height` and `width` to these values in order to save them.